jnajajreh/pdsnd_github/README.md

 15/8/2023

 ### Project Title
-bikeshare Project
+bikeshare Project - this is for the git training project

 ### Description
-This is the description of the project
+This is the description of the project - this is for training purpose
 ### Files used
 Bikeshare.py